Golf Shop Information

 Montclair Country Club, Virginia is not responsible for any loss of, or damages to, cart covers and heaters.

 Heaters and bottles of propane must be disconnected for storage.
 Please do not leave propane gas connected in the carts.
 Any cart damages caused by a heater or cart cover will be charged to the member responsible for the damage.

 Lessons and Clinics

 Montclair Golf Academy is staffed with professional instructors and is outfitted with excellent equipment to help fulfill all your game improvement goals.
-All members of Montclair Country Club are in entitled to a Complimentary Club Fitting or Game Evaluation annually with the renewal of their club membership.
+All members of Montclair Country Club, Virginia are in entitled to a Complimentary Club Fitting or Game Evaluation annually with the renewal of their club membership.